 Diagnosing the type of lung cancer from a tissue or liquid biopsy is absolutely critical to selecting treatment and determining the patient’s prognosis.
 However, for many lung cancer patients and their families, the role of tumor tissue in their diagnosis is a mystery.
 What happens to tissue collected in a biopsy?
 How is it analyzed?
 What is involved in getting helpful answers from biomarker testing?
 The specialized doctors responsible for answering these questions are pathologists.
 They identify any lung cancer cells in the biopsied tissue, and guide the patient’s biomarker testing.
 Unfortunately,… Read More

-- #LCSM Chat Topic 2019-02-07: Is it worth the drive?
+- #LCSM Chat Topic 9/3/2020: Is #Cancer Advocacy for Everyone?

 - #LCSM Chat Topic 8/6/2020: Update on #COVID19 and #LungCancer